citizensandtech/CivilServant/SETUP.md

 ## Services

 ### Redis-server
- - Should already be running
+ - Should already be running (installed as a system service)

 ### Supervisor